emetha/Mr.SaltSlack/README.md

 Mr.SaltSlack is an extension between Salt and Slack.
 Because of this you will have to install [Salt](https://repo.saltstack.com/#ubuntu), create a slack webhook and run the Mr.SaltSlack script, before Mr.SaltSlack is able to run.
 ### Install Salt
 Click [here](https://repo.saltstack.com/#ubuntu) to go to the Salt installation guide.
-But in the time of writing, the Salt installation goes as follows on Ubuntu systems:
+But in the time of writing, the Salt installation goes as follows, on Ubuntu systems:

 1. Run in terminal: `wget -O - https://repo.saltstack.com/apt/ubuntu/18.04/amd64/latest/SALTSTACK-GPG-KEY.pub | sudo apt-key add -`
 2. Save the following file to /etc/apt/sources.list.d/saltstack.list: `deb http://repo.saltstack.com/apt/ubuntu/18.04/amd64/latest bionic main`